 The proposed Manual will fill the legal lacunae with respects to issues that for decades have been the source of debate and disagreement among policy makers, legal practitioners, military strategists, and other academics and experts in the field.

-By assembling teams of experts specialised in space law, in legality of the use of force, and the law of armed conflict, the MILAMOS Project will identify and distil the lex lata with respect to the means and extent to which States can legitimately use outer space for military activities, including the conduct of hostilities and in periods of tension, short of armed conflict.
+By assembling teams of experts specialised in space law, in legality of the use of force, and the law of armed conflict, the MILAMOS Project will identify and distil the lex lata with respect to the means and extent to which States can legitimately use outer space for military activities, including the conduct of hostile actions in situations posing threats to the peace, short of armed conflict.

 The proposed time-frame for the project is approximately three years, beginning with the First Plenary of Experts to take place in Montreal in October 2016.